 The Nordic Semiconductor nRF52840 DK is a development board with a Cortex-M4 microcontroller, QSPI flash, and an integrated BLE radio - and it's fully supported by Edge Impulse.
 You'll be able to sample raw data, build models, and deploy trained machine learning models directly from the studio.
 As the nRF52840 DK does not have any built-in sensors we recommend you to pair this development board with the X-NUCLEO-IKS02A1 shield (with a MEMS accelerometer and a MEMS microphone).
 The nRF52840 DK is available for around 50 USD from a variety of distributors including Digikey and Mouser.

 If you don't have the X-NUCLEO-IKS02A1 shield you can use the Data forwarder to capture data from any other sensor, and then follow the Running your impulse locally: On your Zephyr-based Nordic Semiconductor development board tutorial to run your impulse.
 Or, you can modify the example firmware (based on nRF Connect) to interact with other accelerometers or PDM microphones that are supported by Zephyr.
-See the firmware repository for more information.

 The Edge Impulse firmware for this development board is open source and hosted on GitHub: edgeimpulse/firmware-nrf52840-5340.

 To set this device up in Edge Impulse, you will need to install the following software: